Search this site:

 How to Publish Short Stories and Other Fiction

 To publish short stories, or any other type of fiction, requires market research, a time consuming but necessary part of the writing process.
-I have yet to meet a writer who enjoys this aspect of the writing process.
+Almost no one enjoys this aspect of the writing process.
 I've often thought that it would be wonderful to have a databank to which authors sent their work, and which editors scouted.
 Hundreds of impartial paid readers would scan the stories that poured inthousands of storiescategorize them, and rate them.
 Editors would bid on the best, and writers would be spared hours of research and months of waiting.
 What a pleasant thought.

-Until then, writers hoping to publish short stories in print media will have to continue to seek out suitable markets, review writers' guidelines, and pore over back issues.
+Until then, writers hoping to publish short stories in print or online will have to continue to seek out suitable markets, review writers' guidelines, and pore over back issues.

 Where to Look